sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 Below is the workflow.
 It does the following:

 * Reads transaction dataset.
-* save parquet to the specified location.
+* Saves Parquet file to the specified location.

 .. figure:: ../../_assets/user-guide/read-write/SaveParquet.png
    :alt: readwrite
-   :width: 80%
+   :width: 50%

 Reads transaction dataset
 ---------------------

 It reads the transaction dataset.

-Processor Configuration
+Processor configuration
 ^^^^^^^^^^^^^^^^^^

 .. figure:: ../../_assets/user-guide/read-write/32.PNG
    :alt: readwrite
    :width: 80%

-Processor Output
+Processor output
 ^^^^^^

 .. figure:: ../../_assets/user-guide/read-write/33.PNG
    :alt: readwrite
    :width: 80%

-Save parquet file
+Save Parquet file
 ----------------

-It saves the parquet file in the specified location.
+It saves the Parquet file in the specified location.

-Processor Configuration
+Processor configuration
 ^^^^^^^^^^^^^^^^^^

 .. figure:: ../../_assets/user-guide/read-write/34.PNG
    :alt: readwrite
    :width: 80%

-Once the workflow is executed successfully the parquet file will be saved to a specified location.
+Once the workflow is executed successfully the Parquet file will be saved to the specified location.

 .. figure:: ../../_assets/user-guide/read-write/35.PNG
    :alt: readwrite